artsy/artsy.github.io/_posts/2018-04-17-making-a-components-pod.markdown

 if you want to be certain you're on the same version as me - I'm working from this commit `6dc2988d23d70eb0862d11f4a365bf47a87848c6`.

-Clone a copy of GitHawk, and get it running in your Simulator, should take about 5 minutes Then we can move on to starting our repo.
+Clone a copy of GitHawk, and get it running in your Simulator, should take about 5-10 minutes, you'll need Xcode 9.3.
+Then we can move on to starting our components repo.

 ## GitDawg JS

+When you're done with GitHawk, go back a folder so that you're ready to create the GitDawg repo: `$ cd ..`.

 ### Pre-requisites